151 West Main Avenue Suite 3

-Alexander Soil and Water Conservation District Board of Supervisors meet at 8 a.m. on the fourth Thursday of every month in the District Office of the County Administrative Building.
+The Alexander Soil and Water Conservation District Board of Supervisors meets at 8:30 a.m. on the fourth Thursday of every month in the District Office.
 Alexander County is a rural county nestled in the foothills of the Brushy & the Blue Ridge Mountains in western North Carolina.
 The county seat is Taylorsville, established in 1847.
 Approximately 2/3 of the county is farmland.
 Major commodities include poultry, dairy, tobacco, apples, forestry products, grain crops and beef cattle with income at approximately $6.5 million yearly.